Rosé Wine Club Review

 Our first shipment of the Rosé Wine club featured two very nice rosés and were more than worthy of their modest prices.
 This Rosé Wine Club really delivers on quality and price (and taste).
 Here's what we drank (and really enjoyed):

-This is a top-tier satisfaction guarantee.
+They offer a top-tier satisfaction guarantee.
 We love satisfaction guarantees because it's a major differentiator between buying from a wine club and buying from your local wine store or grocery store.

 You never pay for a wine you do not like.
 If for any reason at all you don't think the wine is for you, call or email us and we will send you something you do like… no questions asked.